matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 -->

 > **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Send on zkSync."**
-> - Signing the message will generate your zkSync Layer 2 (L2) private key (remember, it is good practice to read the messages you sign).
+> - Signing the message will re-generate your zkSync Layer 2 (L2) private key (remember, it is good practice to read the messages you sign).
 </br>

 2. Enter the address to send funds to, select the token to transfer, and enter the amount.